-Camel’s Hump via the Forest City Trail–Burrows Trail Loop Professional Review and Guide
+Camel’s Hump via the Forest City Trail–Burrows Trail Loop Professional Guide

 "This is a western loop hike over a landmark Vermont 4,000-footer, with three ledges to climb on the way up and a 360-degree panorama from the rock summit.